Authentic Holland

 - Large and small Hanseatic cities and towns such as Deventer and Kampen

-- Natural beauty of the Rhine and Ijssel Valley
+- The natural beauty of the Rhine and Ijssel Valley

 - Border Lake region of reclaimed land